Allergic Girl Shocked By Her Roommate Adopting Rabbit Without Consulting and By Other Roommates Taking Her Side

 Research in the Journal of Allergy and Clinical Immunology highlights how exposure to allergens can trigger severe health responses, emphasizing the importance of respecting personal health boundaries in shared environments.

-The OP is feeling frustrated because their roommate has chosen to keep a rabbit in the living space they share
+OP is feeling frustrated because her roommate has chosen to keep a rabbit in the living space they share.

-OP is wondering whether she are in the wrong and is planning to discuss the matter with her roommates
+OP is wondering whether she is in the wrong and is planning to discuss the matter with her roommates.

 It's wrong to bring a pet into a shared living situation without obtaining agreement from all the roommates involved.

-In situations where one user feels their needs are being disregarded, it can create a power imbalance that leads to resentment.
+In situations where one person feels their needs are being disregarded, it can create a power imbalance that leads to resentment.

 Studies show that addressing such imbalances early can prevent larger issues down the line.